2025–26 Swiss Challenge League

 The 2025–26 Swiss Challenge League (referred to as the Dieci Challenge League for sponsoring reasons) is the 128th season of the second tier of competitive football in Switzerland and the 23rd season under its current name.

-Schedule

-The season started on 25 July 2025.

 Teams

-On 24 May 2025, Rapperswil-Jona returned to the Challenge League after a 6 year absence.
-On 22 May 2025, Yverdon-Sport, relegated from the Super League, returned to the second series after a two year absence.
-They replace last season's Challenge League champions Thun, who returned to the top flight after a 5 year absence, and Schaffhausen, who were relegated to the Swiss Promotion League after 12 seasons in the Challenge League.
+On 24 May 2025, Rapperswil-Jona returned to the Challenge League after a 6-year absence.
+On 22 May 2025, Yverdon-Sport, relegated from the Super League, returned to the second series after a two-year absence.
+They replace last season's Challenge League champions Thun, who returned to the top flight after a 5-year absence, and Schaffhausen, who were relegated to the Swiss Promotion League after 12 seasons in the Challenge League.